-Zoe is a single mum to her young son and came to Hopeful Families with the main barriers of mental health, financial issues and wanting to look at training.
+Zoe is a single mum to her young son and came to Hopeful Families with the main barriers of mental health and financial issues, and was keen to do some training.

 Another barrier that Zoe disclosed was her mental health and that she was struggling with anxiety.
-On discussion about the different mental health support services in the area, a referral to Gasped counselling services was made.
-Gasped are a specialist partner who supply 1:1 counselling to Hopeful Families customers.
-Zoe attended 12 sessions and this improved her mental wellbeing and gave her strategies to manage her depression.
+On discussion about the different mental health support services in the area, a referral to GASPED counselling services was made.
+GASPED are a specialist partner who supply 1:1 counselling to Hopeful Families participants.
+Zoe attended 12 sessions and this improved her mental wellbeing, and gave her strategies to manage her depression.

-Zoe’s long term goal was to work in beauty and she had no training in this.
+Zoe’s long term goal was to work in beauty, although she had no training in this.
 We contacted Wakefield Adult Education and Zoe enrolled onto their year-long Level 2 Beauty Award.
 She attended this every week and took on extra classes to improve her knowledge.
-She really enjoyed this course but another barrier was the cost of the beauty kit and uniform.
+She really enjoyed this course, but another barrier was the cost of the beauty kit and uniform.
 Zoe was asked to bring in quotes for this and these were funded by Hopeful Families to remove this barrier to her continuing her education.

-Zoe has moved on from the Hopeful Families programme whilst still attending training and is now starting to explore options of going self-employment and applying for jobs in the beauty sector.
+Zoe has moved on from the Hopeful Families programme whilst still attending training, and is now starting to explore options of going self-employed and applying for jobs in the beauty sector.